-As of December 31, 2008, the estimated remaining installments of the 33 vessels we contracted to purchase was approximately \$2.1 billion, which we expect to fund primarily from our credit facilities and from additional equity offerings.
+As of December 31, 2009, the estimated remaining installments on the 26 vessels we contracted to purchase, or lease as the case may be, was approximately \$1.7 billion, which we expect to fund primarily from our credit facilities, lease obligations, and from additional equity offerings.
 Our obligation to purchase the vessels we contracted to purchase is not conditional upon our ability to obtain financing for such purchases.
-To fund the remaining portion of the purchase price of these vessels, we will require in the range of \$500 to \$600 million in other equity capital or other capital, which must be raised over approximately a two year period beginning in 2010.
-These amounts assume that the second tranche of the Series A Preferred Stock is consummated in the fourth quarter of 2009.
-The current state of global financial markets and current economic conditions may adversely impact our ability to issue additional equity at prices which will not be dilutive to our existing shareholders or preclude from us from issuing equity at all.
+To fund the remaining portion of the purchase price of these vessels, we need to raise in the range of approximately \$180 million to \$240 million in common or other equity and or other forms of capital beginning no later than approximately the fourth quarter of 2010 or first quarter of 2011 and ending in approximately the second quarter of 2012.
+This amount of capital is based on a quarterly dividend of \$0.10 per common share.
+The recent state of global financial markets and economic conditions may adversely impact our ability to issue additional equity at prices which will not be dilutive to our existing shareholders or preclude from us from issuing equity at all.